jacamars/Newbidder/mkdocs/docs/home/userguides.md

 A campaign is the offering of one or more creatives over a certain time period, and with specific targets.
 We use the term target to mean constraining rules that filter out those id requests that match your target market.
-When we say reative we mean a banner ad, a video or a native ad.
+When we say relative we mean a banner ad, a video or a native ad.
 Additionally, you can use the Campaign Manager to review the the running status of your campaign, and to start and stop campaigns.</p>

 The process to create a new campaign is: